SMerrony/fbinfogrid/README.md

 Simple network device monitoring...
 ![fbinfogrid network monitoring](screenshots/hostmon1.png)

-The information may optionally be made available via HTTP.
+The information may optionally be made available via HTTP which will refresh every minute.

 ## Usage
 Type ```./fbinfogrid -h``` for help.